 We have revealed that pepperoni, indeed, goes bad, so now, let us get settled the main question: can you freeze pepperoni as a means of preservation?

 The answer is a big yes.
-Below is an easy step by step guide you can follow to ensure that the process of freezing pepperoni is going to be safe, easy and quick.
+Below is an easy step-by-step guide you can follow to ensure that the process of freezing pepperoni is going to be safe, easy, and quick.

-Cut your pepperoni into slices
+Step 1: Cut your pepperoni into slices

 This step must be applied and observed for all types of pepperoni and that includes pepperoni sticks.